discoveryjs/discovery-cli/README.md

 ### Multi-model config

-Config should provide JSON or exports an object with following properties:
+Multiple models are combine with a single entry point, a config which defines setup for the index page, models and their base configuration.
+Config should provide JSON or exports an object with following properties (all are optional):

 * `name` - name of discovery instance (used in page title)
+* `version` – version for the index page, can be used in app header when specified
+* `description` – description for the index page, can be used in app header when specified
 * `models` - object with model configurations, where for each entry the key used as a slug and the value as a config
 * `modelBaseConfig` – the same as model's config, using as a base for a model config, i.e. `{ ...modelBaseConfig, ...modelConfig }` will be used
 * `encodings` – path to a module that exposes an array of encoding configurations for transforming payload data on loading into JavaScript values.
 This option has an effect only if supported by Discovery.js (added in version `1.0.0-beta.83`).